FEMS and your Society

 Presenting FEMS to your Society

-1. The FEMS Affiliates Letter informs its subscribers on news related to FEMS, FEMS Member Societies and microbiology, and all FEMS grants deadlines.
-As your members do not automatically receive the FEMS Affiliates Letter, only if they register on our website, it would be much appreciated if you would encourage members to register.
+1. FEMS informs its newsletter subscribers on news related to FEMS, FEMS Member Societies and microbiology, and all FEMS grants deadlines.
+As your members do not automatically receive a newsletter from FEMS, it would be much appreciated if you would encourage members to sign up for our newsletters here.

 2. We would appreciate it if you could share our monthly newsletter ‘FEMS News’ with your Society’s members, so they are aware of the opportunities they receive as member of a FEMS Member Society.